 Description

 • Participants of the course are allocated individual research topics to work over the seminar course.
-Group works are possible.
+Groups of two are possible.

 • A kickoff session will be conducted to introduce the course and topics.